 Be Kind, But Set Boundaries

 The next step is always to treat them with kindness.
 In everything you do, try and demonstrate that you are putting effort into understanding them.
 Remember that your loved one is suffering even more than you.
 They may not be perfect, and they may even do hurtful things, but try to have sympathy and understanding for their situation.
-This doesn’t mean enabling their addiction, however.
-Be clear about what you expect of them and about what you will and will not do.

 Choose Your Words Carefully